Fawning makes it hard to set boundaries in the moment. These 3 tools will help.

 I was on autopilot; I couldn’t find the words to speak up.

-People-pleasing isn’t always a trauma response, but oftentimes, it is.
-In 2003, psychotherapist Pete Walker expanded the well-known “fight, flight, freeze” to include a fourth addition: fawn.
+In 2003, psychotherapist Pete Walker expanded the well-known “fight, flight, freeze” model to include a fourth addition: fawn.

-When feeling threatened, a person with the fawn response will please, accommodate, or be extra friendly toward the source of threat instead of fighting back, running away, or shutting down.
+When feeling threatened or uncomfortable, a person with the fawn response will go out of their way to accommodate or be extra friendly toward the source of threat instead of getting angry (fight), running away (flight), or shutting down (freeze).

-Walker explains that especially if someone experienced abuse in the past, they likely learned that protesting led to retaliation, so they “deleted ‘no’ from their vocabulary and never developed the language skills of healthy assertiveness.”
+Walker explains that especially if someone experienced abuse in the past, they probably learned that speaking up only led to retaliation—so they “deleted ‘no’ from their vocabulary and never developed the language skills of healthy assertiveness” (Walker, 2003).

 It’s important to understand that the fawn response can be our nervous system’s default response long after the original source of threat has passed.
 Now, we may still fawn even when the situation poses no actual harm.